Who owns a nonprofit?

 A major misconception about nonprofit organizations concerns ownership of a nonprofit.
 No one person or group of people can own a nonprofit organization.

 Ownership is the major difference between a for-profit business and a nonprofit organization.
 For-profit businesses can be privately owned and can distribute earnings to employees or shareholders.
 But nonprofit organizations do not have private owners and they do not issue stock or pay dividends.
-And while nonprofit organizations can earn a surplus, that income must be reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
+And while nonprofit organizations can earn a surplus, that revenue is usually reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
 But that income cannot be distributed to persons.

 If there is no owner, who manages and controls a nonprofit?

-Many nonprofits are managed by boards; others may be managed by voting members.
-When a nonprofit first begins operating, the board members, along with the founder(s), may perform many of the tasks of the organization.
+Many nonprofits are managed by boards, others may be managed by voting members, some are managed by a combination of those.
+This is a state-specific concept, and you should check with your state on management issues.
+Many times, when a nonprofit first begins operating, the board members, along with the founder(s), may perform many of the tasks of the organization.
 As the nonprofit grows, the board may begin hiring staff members to develop and lead programs as the board and/or voting members continue to oversee the organization.